doamatto/mallow-theme/README.md

 **This is in active developement.
 [You can see the roadmap here.](https://trello.com/b/6uBEAJwj)**

-Mallow is a simple one-pager theme that puts emphesis on simplicty and speed.
+Mallow is a simple one-pager Jekyll theme that puts emphasis on simplicity and speed.

 ### Installation